Indians plant 250 million saplings in green campaign | DW | 05.07.2021

-Uttar Pradesh state in India has carried out a mass tree planting aimed at increasing forest area.
-India has pledged to keep a third of its total land under forest cover.
+Uttar Pradesh state in India has carried out a mass tree planting campaign aimed at increasing forest area.
+India has pledged to keep a third of its total land as forest cover.

-The saplings were planted in forests, farms, schools, and along riverbanks and highways by volunteers.
+The saplings were planted by volunteers in forests, farms, schools, and along riverbanks and highways.

 According to another government official, the forest cover of the state has increased over the last few years.

-"There has been an increase of 127 sq km (79 sq mile) in the forest cover in Uttar Pradesh as compared to 2017," a state government spokesperson was quoted as saying by The Indian Express newspaper.
+"There has been an increase of 127 sqare kilometers [79 sqare miles] in the forest cover in Uttar Pradesh as compared to 2017," a state government spokesperson was quoted as saying in The Indian Express newspaper.

 "There has also been an increase in trees and plants.
-The tree cover has increased to 3.05 per cent as compared to the national average of 2.89 per cent," the official said, citing the 2019 Forest Survey of India report.
+The tree cover has increased to 3.05%, as compared to the national average of 2.89%," the official said, citing the 2019 Forest Survey of India report.

 However, he said that about 80% of the saplings planted in the last four annual drives have survived.